prolic/HumusAmqp/docs/articles/bindings.rst

 RabbitMQ extensions can provide additional ways of handling unroutable
 messages: for example, RabbitMQ's `Alternate Exchanges extension <http://www.rabbitmq.com/ae.html>`_ makes it possible to route unroutable messages to another exchange.
-Bunny support for it is documented in the `RabbitMQ Extensions guide </articles/extensions.html>`_.
+HumusAmqp support for it is documented in the `RabbitMQ Extensions guide </articles/extensions.html>`_.